gbrlfaria/long_range_models/README.md

 ### Continuous sequence data

-For sequences with continuous values, the setup looks as follows:
+For continuous-valued sequences, the setup looks as follows:

 ```py
 import jax.random as jrandom